 Here is another one.

-Q. No. 2: In the circle above, AC is a diameter, B is a point on the circumference, and AB < BC.
-If, AC = 20 and the area of the triangle is 96, what is the length of AB?
+No. 1: In the circle above, AC is a diameter, B is a point on the circumference, and AB < BC.
+If AC = 20 and the area of the triangle is 96, what is the length of AB?

-Here is another weird way or rather surreptitious way in which GRE may test your alertness with regard to Pythagorean Triples.
+Here is another weird way or rather a surreptitious way in which GRE may test your alertness about Pythagorean Triples.

 Figure not drawn to scale

-Q. No. 3: The figure above has two circles with the shaded region entrapped between them.
+No. 2: The figure above has two circles with the shaded region entrapped between them.
 If the radius of the larger circle is 13 and the area of the shaded region is 144π.
 What is the radius of the smaller circle?

-52π (Area of the smaller circular region) + 122π (Area of the shaded region) = 132π (Area of the bigger circular region).
+52π (Area of the smaller circular region) + 122π (Area of the shaded region) = 132π (Area of the more prominent circular region).
 The answer is 5.

-Once you know that GRE is obsessed with Pythagorean Triples, you will be able to use it to your advantage.
-Knowledge of such nuances helps you ace the GRE; in our classes at Manya – The Princeton Review, we impart just that knowledge.
+After you get a knack of the types of questions GRE includes concerning Pythagorean Triples, you can easily utilize this as your advantage.
+Knowledge of such nuances helps you ace the GRE preparation; in our classes at Manya–The Princeton Review, we impart just that knowledge.

 More in Part II of this Article.